HomePractice AreasEmployment Law

 Unpaid Wages

-If you feel that your employer is not treating you fairly, or that a former employer owes you back wages or unpaid compensation for overtime and other work, you need to take action.
+If you feel that your employer is not treating you fairly or that an employer owes you back wages or unpaid compensation for overtime and other work, you need to take action.
 Prompt attention to the situation can help you recover the money you are owed, so you can stay financially solvent while your employer is held legally responsible.
 For more information, go to our Wage and Hour Claims page.

 • Unpaid Overtime

-Many employers require employees to work off the clock or misclassify workers as salaried or pay a day rate or wrongly classify workers as Independent Contractors to avoid paying overtime.
-If you feel you have unpaid wages, talk to the employment law attorneys at Bohrer Brady.
+Many employers require employees to work off-the-clock, or misclassify workers as salaried or independent contractors, or pay a day-rate, to avoid paying overtime.
+If you feel you are owed unpaid wages or overtime compensation, talk to the employment law attorneys at Bohrer Brady.

 LEARN MORE ABOUT UNPAID WAGES